AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - heavy.md

   - Committing secrets/tokens/keys.
   - Accessing DB/BaaS directly from browser/client in ways that bypass security or expose credentials.
   - Relying on unvalidated input at external boundaries.
-  - Introducing untyped/weakly typed escape hatches (`any`, unchecked JSON) at core domain boundaries without clear, documented reason.
+  - Introducing untyped/weakly typed escape hatches (`any`, unchecked JSON) at core domain boundaries without clear, ADR-backed reason.

 - **Mode-aware behavior (Heavy Mode)**
   - You may: